Query panels overview

 </Frame>

 Artifacts are a core concept in W\&B. They are a versioned, named collection of files and directories.
-Use Artifacts to track model weights, datasets, and any other file or directory.
-Artifacts are stored in W\&B and can be downloaded or used in other runs.
-You can find more details and examples in [Accessing artifacts](https://wandb.ai/luis_team_test/weave_example_queries/reports/Weave-queries---Vmlldzo1NzIxOTY2#4.-accessing-artifacts).
-Artifacts are normally accessed from the `project` object:
+Use artifacts to track model weights, datasets, and any other file or directory.
+W\&B stores artifacts, and you can download them or use them in other runs.
+For more details and examples, see [Accessing artifacts](https://wandb.ai/luis_team_test/weave_example_queries/reports/Weave-queries---Vmlldzo1NzIxOTY2#4.-accessing-artifacts).
+You normally access artifacts from the `project` object:

 <Frame>